Evan Slawson, Co-Author Of Sanctuary: The Path To Consciousness, On Self-Healing

 It doesn’t stop with aromatherapy.
 There are sound therapies, light therapies, pulsed-electromagnetic field therapies (PEMF) and more — lots more.

-Many of these techniques aren't based on the philosophy of material realism, which is the idea that the physical world is the ultimate reality.
-Instead, many of them are based in the opposite of material realism which is known as subjective idealism, the idea that is the ultimate reality.
-They are about subtle-energy and bringing balance to systems of consciousness that result in greater wellness on every level: physical, mental, emotional and spiritual.
+Many of these techniques aren’t based on the philosophy of material realism, which is the idea that the physical world is the ultimate reality.
+Instead, many of them are based in the opposite of material realism which is known as subjective idealism, the idea that consciousness is the ultimate reality.
+They are about subtle-energy vibration and bringing balance to systems of consciousness that result in greater wellness on every level: physical, mental, emotional and spiritual.

 The healing journey begins differently for each individual.
 Some have physical challenges such as disease or various levels of weakness or deformity.
 Others have emotional scarring or mental issues and begin their journey via those portals.
 And then there are those who are actively seeking their spiritual development.
 Most of us express our healing journey though a unique-to-ourselves combination of all of these, but usually one of these is the main invitation to the dance.

-Most important, these techniques are part of a trend towards .
+Most important, these techniques are part of a trend towards self-healing.
 Many individuals are taking responsibility for their own wellness.
-They recognize that though many modern medical techniques can be useful in some cases, in other cases they either don't address or simply ignore the problems that they are experiencing.
+They recognize that though many modern medical techniques can be useful in some cases, in other cases they either don’t address or simply ignore the problems that they are experiencing.
 In those situations, many self-healers are led to subtle-energy techniques.

-“People ask whether self-healing starts with energy ,” says Evan Slawson, co-author of the book “: The Path to Consciousness” which is about energy balancing.
+“People ask whether self-healing starts with energy balancing,” says Evan Slawson, co-author of the book “Sanctuary: The Path to Consciousness” which is about energy balancing.
 “Self-healing is destiny.
 Every one of us are already on that path, starting from birth.
 Energy balancing started in ancient times.
-Becoming aware of and choosing to participate in these powerful techniques is an important step in the healing journey. , so all healing modalities are energy, too.
+Becoming aware of and choosing to participate in these powerful techniques is an important step in the healing journey.
+Everything is energy, so all healing modalities are energy, too.
 Subtle-energy is, I believe, the highest part of the electromagnetic spectrum, far past conventional methods of measuring it.
 We already know that humans respond to sound and light, radio waves and x-rays, all of which are lower on the electromagnetic spectrum.
 It only makes sense that we respond to the highest frequencies as well.”

 “True wellness is a journey, not a destination,” Slawson emphasizes.
-“The word well and the word are based on the same root word, an Old English word that means ‘whole.'
+“The word well and the word health are based on the same root word, an Old English word that means ‘whole.’
 So to become truly well, to become truly healthy, means to become whole.
 And Merriam Webster makes it clear that wholeness goes beyond the limited concept of self.
 It says that, among other things, whole means to include everyone and everything without exception.”